lukasmatta/devicefingerprint/README.md

-# devicefingerprint
+# DeviceFingerprint
-Device fingerprinting library
+Library for device fingerprinting also known as cross-browser fingerprinting.